 AR – Augmented and Mixed Reality

-Augmented Reality (AR) is a live direct or indirect view of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated screen.
-Thanks to Pokemon Go! the whole world is now fascinated by AR and now Apple has leapfrogged everyone to become the largest AR platform in the world.
+Augmented Reality (AR) is a live direct or indirect view of a physical, real-world environment whose elements are augmented (or supplemented) by the computer-generated screen.
+Thanks to Pokemon Go! the whole world is now fascinated by AR, and now Apple has leapfrogged everyone to become the largest AR platform in the world.

 So what can you do with it?
 Below are samples of how different AR platforms will be used.

 Example of ARKit for American Airlines